 Hometown Food Pantry, 255 N. Cedar Blossom: 2nd and 4th Saturday of the month 9-10 am.

-Dorothy West Ministry, 312 Honey Grove Roxton: 4th Thursday of the month 10 am- 1 pm
+Dorothy West Ministry, 312 Honey Grove Roxton: 2nd Thursday, Produce ONLY 9-11 am and 4th Thursday of the month 10 am- 1 pm

 Open Door Food Pantry, 133 CR 44060 Powderly: 3rd Tuesday of the month 1-3 pm.